Esukhia/bophono/README.md

 ## TODO

 - ཀཿ་ཐོག
-- study behavior for ambiguous syllables
+- study behavior for ambiguous syllables (probably list some as exceptions)
+- document annotations

 ## License